boristsr/gdcorner-website/_products/RushHour.md

 product: rushhour
 ---

-Rush Hour is a new way to quickly animation cars and other road vehicles in Unreal Engine 4 & 5.
+Rush Hour is a new way to quickly animate cars and other road vehicles in Unreal Engine 4 & 5.

 It's a little like instructing a stunt driver to perform in your scene.
 An AI will pilot your vehicle around your course.
 The AI driver supports several driving profiles, such as frantic, racer, precision, and slowpoke.